 - hallucinations (you can see, hear, feel or taste something that is not actually there)

-- restless, agitated and disorganised behaviour or marked decrease in activity
+- problems participating in everyday activities restless, agitated and disorganised behaviour or marked decrease in activity

 - significant changes of mood (up or down)

 - significant changes in personal hygiene or appearance